 Try a Blood Orange Gin Martini for cocktail hour tonight!
 Sweet and tart blood oranges mix perfectly with gin to create a cocktail that everyone will love!

 We’re more vodka people than gin people, I have to admit.
 Nothing beat a gin and tonic with lime on warm summer day, but our go to liquor is mainly vodka.
 But this Blood Orange Gin Martini has definitely tipped the scales for us.

 Fresh, sweet blood orange juice mixes perfectly with the piney flavor of the gin in this martini recipe, and we are totally sold.
 This drink is perfect for happy, hour, brunch, holidays or just sitting out on the deck with friends.

 If you can’t find blood oranges, use a mixture of fresh orange juice and a splash of cranberry juice.

 What Are The Ingredients For This Martini Recipe?

-We definitely like our blood oranges here, we’ve made this Blood Orange Gin Cooler and tequila based Blood Orange Mimosa.
-Both delicious.
+We definitely like our blood oranges here.
 I can usually find blood oranges at my grocery store or at Trader Joe’s, so when I’m there I grab a couple of bags.
 Like I mentioned above though, orange juice and a splash of cranberry juice is a good substitute!